 How Does Benzoyl Peroxide Work?

-It’s an industrial chemical that belongs to the peroxide family of chemicals and was first made in 1905, but it didn’t come into medical use until the 1930s.
+This industrial chemical belongs to the peroxide family of chemicals and was first made in 1905, but it didn’t come into medical use until the 1930s.

-Benzoyl peroxide also has small molecules that travel deeper inside the pores, but unlike salicylic acid, benzoyl peroxide doesn’t necessarily dissolve the gunk that’s causing a clog.
+Benzoyl peroxide has small molecules that enable it to travel deeper inside the pores, but unlike salicylic acid, it doesn’t dissolve the cellular debris that’s causing a clog.

-Instead, benzoyl peroxide carries oxygen into the pores of your skin to destroy the airless environment where the acne-causing bacteria thrives.
+Instead, benzoyl peroxide carries oxygen into the pores to destroy the airless environment the acne-causing bacteria need to survive and proliferate.